az67128/trood-core-bundler-template/docs/api/compConfig.rst

 Bool.
 If ``true`` the button to add new entity will be added to the header of the table.

+.. attribute:: hideView

+Bool.
+If ``true`` column with view template will not be displayed.

 Simple usage in ``./src/config.js``

 .. code-block:: javascript